MillerPr/ochre_web_template/scripts/README.md

 ```xml
 <xsl:template match="text()"> </xsl:template>
 ```
 When the page is loaded, the user can click the download button to launch the exportTableToCSV() script.
 This launches the same script as in the scenario above.
+I had wanted to close the tab once the download starts, but this behavior varies based on user-configuration of the browswer for file downloads.